-Ms. Coklow explained Applicant's Exhibit 1, Attachments NHC-3 and NHC-4, which calculate the (d)(3) test, show Applicant's actual return for the 12 months ending July 31, 2022.

-She stated that Applicant's actual return is less than its authorized return for the 12 months ending July 31, 2022.
+Ms. Coklow explained Applicant's Exhibit 1, Attachments NHC-3 and NHC-4, which calculate the (d)(3) test, show Applicant's actual return for the 12 months ending April 30, 2023.
+She stated that Applicant's actual return is less than its authorized return for the 12 months ending April 30, 2023.
 Accordingly, she stated no reduction in the fuel factor is required and the Commission should find that the "return" test of Ind.
 Code § 8-1-2-42.3 is satisfied.

-Mr. Guerrettaz agreed Applicant had jurisdictional net operating income (for the 12 months ending July 31, 2022) less than that granted in its last general rate proceeding, as adjusted for applicable Environmental Compliance Cost Recovery and Transmission, Distribution, and Storage System Improvement Charge proceedings.
+Mr. Guerrettaz agreed Applicant had jurisdictional net operating income (for the 12 months ending April 30, 2023) less than that granted in its last general rate proceeding, as adjusted for applicable Environmental Compliance Cost Recovery and Transmission, Distribution, and Storage System Improvement Charge proceedings.

-Upon our consideration of the record evidence, the Commission finds Applicant has properly determined the authorized operating income for the 12 months ending July 31, 2022.
-Thus, as reflected in Applicant's Exhibit 1, Attachment NHC-3, Applicant has an authorized return of \$230,102,000 for purposes of this proceeding.
-Attachment NHC-2 to Applicant's Exhibit 1 calculates the (d)(3) test (lines 12-14), which shows that Applicant's actual return for the 12 months ending July 31, 2022, was \$215,542,000.
-Therefore, the Commission finds that during the 12-month period ending July 31, 2022, Applicant did not earn a return in excess of its authorized return in compliance with the statutory requirements of Ind.
+Upon our consideration of the record evidence, the Commission finds Applicant has properly determined the authorized operating income for the 12 months ending April 30, 2023.
+Thus, as reflected in Applicant's Exhibit 1, Attachment NHC-3, Applicant has an authorized return of \$238,368,000 for purposes of this proceeding.
+Attachment NHC-2 to Applicant's Exhibit 1 calculates the (d)(3) test (lines 12-14), which shows that Applicant's actual return for the 12 months ending April 30, 2023, was \$191,845,000.
+Therefore, the Commission finds that during the 12 month period ending April 30, 2023, Applicant did not earn a return in excess of its authorized return in compliance with the statutory requirements of Ind.
 Code § 8-1-2-42(d)(3).

 8. Estimating Techniques.
 Ind.
 Code § 8-1-2-42(d)(4) requires the Commission to find a utility's estimate of its prospective average fuel costs for each month of the estimated three calendar months is reasonable after taking into consideration the actual fuel costs experienced and the estimated fuel costs for the three calendar months for which actual fuel costs are available.
-According to Applicant's Exhibit 1, Attachment NHC-1, Schedule 5, page 4 of 4, Applicant's weighted average deviation between forecast and actual fuel cost was a negative 31.46% for the Historical Period.
-Ms. Coklow explained the variances are mainly due to rising commodity prices as described further by Mr. Jackson.
-App.
-Ex.
-1 at 8.
+According to Applicant's Exhibit 1, Attachment NHC-1, Schedule 5, page 4 of 4, Applicant's weighted average deviation between forecast and actual fuel cost was an overestimate of 22.26% for the Historical Period.